 b.
 LORD…Lord…God: Psalm 38:15 is an example of the use of the three Hebrew words most commonly used to refer to God in one verse.

-· LORD, translated Yahweh, referring to the covenant God of Israel.
+· LORD, translated from Yahweh, referring to the covenant God of Israel.

-· Lord, translated Adonai, referring to God as Master or person of respect.
+· Lord, translated from Adonai, referring to God as Master or person of respect.

-· God, translated Elohim, the plural of the word for God in the generic sense.
+· God, translated from Elohim, the plural of the word for God in the generic sense.

 c.
 Hear me, lest they rejoice over me: David appealed to God not only because he was miserable, but also because he did not want his adversaries to rejoice over him.